palmurugan/loki-spring-generator/README.md

-# SpringBoot Application Generator
+# Loki - Microservice Generator
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)]()

 is a Yeoman generator that creates a SpringBoot Microservice application with JWT / Keycloak SSO authentication.

-## Entity Generator
+## Entity Generation

 We can create an entity with different types of mappings (OneToMany, ManyToOne, OneToOne, ManyToMany).
 We can create an entities whith different databases like RDBMS, MongoDB, Casandra etc.